Senegal opposition leader arrested as supporters clash with police | Law-Order

 Senegal opposition leader arrested as supporters clash with police

-Senegal's main opposition leader, Ousmane Sonko, was arrested on Wednesday after hundreds of his supporters clashed with police in the capital while protesting a rape accusation against him.
-An employee at a beauty salon accused Sonko, who finished third in the 2019 presidential election, of rape last month and he was summoned for questioning after his parliamentary immunity was removed last week.
+Senegal's main opposition leader, Ousmane Sonko, was arrested on Wednesday after hundreds of his supporters clashed with police in the capital while protesting against a rape accusation he denies.
+An employee at a beauty salon accused Sonko last month of rape.
+The politician, who finished third in the 2019 presidential election, was summoned for questioning after his parliamentary immunity was removed last week.

-Sonko, a 46-year-old former tax inspector who enjoys significant support among younger Senegalese, has denied the allegation and accuses President Macky Sall's government of stirring up the charge to undermine his strongest rival.
-Near his house on Wednesday, Sonko's supporters burned tyres and threw rocks at riot police, who responded by firing tear gas.
-A Reuters reporter saw two protesters who were injured, including one bleeding from the head.
+Sonko, a 46-year-old former tax inspector, accuses President Macky Sall's government of stirring up the charge to undermine his strongest rival.
+The widespread support he enjoys among Senegalese youth was on full display on Wednesday.
+Near his house, supporters burned tyres and threw rocks at riot police, who responded by firing tear gas.
+A Reuters reporter saw three people who were injured, including one bleeding from the head.

+"We are ready to die for Sonko!" some chanted.
+At Cheikh Anta Diop University in central Dakar, hundreds of students charged the police and threw rocks.
+A Reuters reporter saw a policeman firing an automatic rifle into the crowd and several others firing shotguns, though it was not clear what rounds were used.
+There were no immediate reports of injuries.

 Sall, 59, denies there has been any political interference in the cases.
 In power since 2012 and reelected in 2019, he has not commented on reports that he might seek a third term in 2024.
 Sall's opponents say running for a third term would violate the constitution.